 Some nursing mothers find mechanical breast pumps to be uncomfortable, ineffective, or expensive.
 Manual expression is more convenient for some: no need to carry special equipment (which also means fewer parts to clean) or look for an electrical outlet.

 Need some help figuring out if you need to hand express or how to do it?
-Reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET), and Saturday – Sunday 8am-2pm (ET).
+Reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free to live chat from Monday – Friday 8am-6pm (ET).
 Chat Now!

 How to Hand Express